talhaStti/SJF-Non-Preemptive-scheduling/README.md

 ## Files

 - `sjf_non_preemptive.c`: Contains the C code for the SJF Non-Preemptive scheduling algorithm.
-- `output.txt`: Sample output of the program.
+- `output.exe`: Sample output of the program.

 ## How to Compile and Run